turulomio/nimuh/README.md

 `make install`

+If you want to distribute it, just zip directory before running it, to avoid setting user preferences for everybody.

-Move to dist/nimuh directory and execute nimuh.exe.
+If you just want to play, move to dist/nimuh directory and execute it

 Code documentation
 ==================